eramons/techblog/content/post/e.md

 I added the entries to my DNS configuration on Cloudflare.

 _BLOCKER: Home setup is not possible.
-The reverse DNS configuration must be provided by the entity owning the IP ranges, which in the case of a home setup is the internet provider _
+The reverse DNS configuration must be provided by the entity owning the IP ranges, which in the case of a home setup is the internet provider._

-Options:
+Alternatives:

- 1. Set up a cloud host and try the /e self-hosting ther
+ 1. Install the software on a vm hosted by a cloud provider (for example _digitalocean_)
  2. Try to install nextcloud directly, finding out how to use the /e usermanagement with nextcloud
  3. Ask the /e support if there is a way to install their software skipping Postfix